ioccc-src/winner/2000/natori/README.md

 The ANSI-C committee, among their multiple misdeeds, broke perfectly fun C programs by making it intractable for them to declare their own non-traditional prototype for main().
-We have had uglify this program in order to try and prevent C compilers form failing to compile due to the unusual arg types of the main() function.
+We have had to uglify this program in order to try and prevent C compilers form failing to compile due to the unusual arg types of the main() function.